alinedmooner/code-guardian/examples/clean-architecture/README.md

 # Example: Clean Architecture Project
-The `violations/` directory contains examples of code that would violate the architecture rules.
+The `misalignments/` directory contains examples of code that would violate the architecture rules.

-## Expected Violations
+## Expected Misalignments

 ```
 ./run_check.sh